-Provide educational resources to children living with wild tigers so they can attend school and learn.
+We provide educational resources to children living with wild tigers so they can go to school to learn.

-Provide ecology books to children living with tigers so that they can learn about the consequences of taking scarce forest resources on forest ecology and its wildlife .
+We provide ecology books to children living with tigers so they can learn about the consequences of taking scarce forest resources on forest flora and fauna.

-Rural families are often large with low income levels (around Rs.500 (£5.50) per week) so cannot afford to buy books and writing materials so their children can go to school.
-Without education these children have reduced employment options and an increased dependency on scarce forest resources.
+Rural families are often large with low income levels (around Rs.500 (£5.50) per week) so cannot afford to buy books/writing materials so their children can go to school.
+Without education these children have reduced employment options & an increased dependency on scarce forest resources.

-Without education the children of rural communities will most likely turn to farming land which will be claimed by cutting down more forest areas to make room for crops thus increasing the risk of man-animal conflict when animals enter the villages in search of food, water and prey.
+Without education children in rural communities will probably turn to farming land which will be claimed via further deforestation to make room for crops increasing the risk of man-animal conflict as animals enter villages in search of food, water and prey.

-Without education children enter the forests to collect firewood and graze livestock where they may lose their lives due to tiger, leopard, bear or wild boar attacks.
+Without education children enter the forests to collect firewood & graze livestock where they may lose their lives due to tiger, leopard, bear or wild boar attacks.

-Children who can read and write have the opportunity to work for the forest department in roles which protect wildlife and its habitat rather than destroying it to create space for crops, etc.
+Children who can read & write have the opportunity to work for the forest department in roles which protect wildlife and its habitat rather than destroying it to create space for crops, etc.

-Villagers frequently wander into the forest alone to collect firewood, mahua flowers and tendu leaves or to graze their livestock , when wild animals attack the human response is to hit the tiger, leopard, bear, wild dog, etc., and then the angry animal usually kills or badly mauls the human.
+Villagers frequently wander into the forest alone to collect firewood, mahua flowers & tendu leaves or to graze their livestock , when wild animals attack the human response is to hit the tiger, leopard, bear, wild dog, etc., then the angry animal usually kills or badly mauls the human.

-By sourcing education packs from local suppliers, Tigers4Ever helps to boost the local economy and gives local businesses incentives to ensure that wild tigers survive.
+By sourcing education packs from local suppliers, Tigers4Ever helps to boost the local economy & gives local businesses incentives to ensure wild tigers survive.